Contribute to the PAC

 - Prioritize your policy concerns.
 Balance limited resources against your list of political issues and policy needs.
 Stay attuned to the needs of key customers to aid in this prioritization.

 - Stay informed.
-Read Public Power Daily and stay tuned for other email updates and alerts from the American Public Power Association.
+Read Public Power Current and stay tuned for other email updates and alerts from the American Public Power Association.

 - Visit your legislators and regulators.
 Make regular contact with members of Congress and their staffs, state legislators, and state and federal agency and commission officials through visits, letters, and phone calls.
 Do this not only during times of trouble, but on a constant basis to ensure a good working relationship, understanding of your issues, and recognition of your needs.
 Follow our tips to plan effective Hill meetings.